Honky Tonk Freeway: Filming

-The film originally was going to take 83 days to shoot and cost $18 million, with 103 speaking parts.
+The film originally was scheduled to take 83 days to shoot and cost $18 million, with 103 speaking parts.
 Filming began on 19 February 1980.

-Spikings later admitted the budget was not set until a week before production.
+EMI executive producer Barry Spikings later admitted the budget was not set until a week before production.
 "You can't put a false cap on some pictures," he said.
 "You've got to allow [the filmmakers] to grow, to break new ground."

 The budget increased to $23 million due to a combination of factors: the Florida weather, care for the Vietnamese orphans, and various animals in the film.

 This movie was filmed in the small central Florida town of Mount Dora.
 The off-ramp filming took place at the I-75 and Palmer Road overpass in Sarasota, Florida.
 Most of the highway scenes take place on I-75 between Sarasota and Fort Myers while the highway was still under construction.
 Dynamite crews blew up a wooden bridge built to look like the southbound lane overpass at I-75 and Palmer Road before the Tampa-to-Miami leg of the highway was completed in 1981.
 Palmer Road never was designated for an I-75 exit because it is not a main thoroughfare.
 Part of the film was also shot in Salt Lake City, Utah, and New York City.

-The final scene cost $1 million.
+The final scene ended up costing $1 million.

-While the film was in post production, Boyd said, "on the strength of a film that hasn't been released yet and which nobody knows will be a success or a flop, Ed Clinton and I are being buried in movie offers."
+While the film was in post production, producer Don Boyd said, "on the strength of a film that hasn't been released yet and which nobody knows will be a success or a flop, Ed Clinton and I are being buried in movie offers."